tkurz/squebi/README.md

 A List if sample objects with properties 'name' (what is displayd), 'query', and 'type' (the id of the writer).

 ## writers : List <String>
-A list that includes the ids of the writers which are enabled
+A list that includes the ids of the writers which are enabled.

 ## Sample Configuration